GSA/cloud-identity-playbook/outline/cloud-outline.md

 ## Cloud Identity Overview (Create an Exec-Style One-Pager from this section)
 - [ ] Cloud operating model comparison
-- [ ] Term Cloud identity either align with NIST or define in Playbook.
+- [ ] Define term Cloud identity.
+Either align with NIST or define in Playbook.
-- [ ] Identify how to consolidate identity services.

 ## Cloud Identity Journey
 Use themes/callouts.